DigitalPhonetics/IMS-Toucan/README.md

 identifying the model you want to use, the rest should work out in the background.
 You might want to set a language embedding or a speaker embedding.
 The methods for that should be self-explanatory.

-An *InferenceInterface* contains two useful methods.
+An *InferenceInterface* contains two methods to create audio from text.
 They are *read_to_file* and
 *read_aloud*.